 Using an LMS for small business takes the guesswork out of employee training, especially for companies that deal with industry regulations.

-5 factors to consider for the best LMS for small business
+5 factors to consider when looking for a small business LMS

 Your small business is not like any other small business.
 When choosing from the many learning management systems available, there is no such thing as one-size-fits-all.
-The best LMS for your small business is decided on the following five factors.
+You'll find best LMS for your small business on the following five factors.

 A close examination of the content you need to provide is important.
 Is your LMS going to focus on compliance with certifications, regulations, or licenses?
 Are you more interested in standardizing a problem-solving approach that all employees need to know?
 Or is long-form macro-learning more of what you need?

-Deciding what content you will be delivering is an important aspect of your initial learning needs assessment.
+Deciding what content you will be creating for your employees is an important aspect of your initial learning needs assessment.
 If training is a road trip, think of it this way: you can’t decide on the route if you don’t know the destination.